EGORDYU/zergwebsite/content/en/posts/zergvsterran.md

 ## To Win, Have a Plan

-A reactive, random game makes you lose.
+A messy, random game makes you lose.
 You have to have a game plan.

 That plan is called a build order.
-You decide what do you build at each level of supply, and you stick to that plan.

 In ZvT, you can do the same build order every game and get away with it because of the simple interactions between early defensive Zerg units and the Terrans' early aggressive units.